-FANC’s main partner in Madagascar is the Association Mitsinjo which is a Malagasy NGO focusing on biodiversity conservation, eco-tourism and community development.
+FANC’s main implementing partners in Madagascar are Association Mitsinjo and Association Manondroala (previously Finnish Association for Nature Conservation Madagascar).
+Association Mitsinjo is a Malagasy NGO focusing on biodiversity conservation, eco-tourism and community development.
 The association is located in Andasibe in eastern Madagascar and is responsible for the implementation of the project activities.

-The cooperation started with the project Manondroala which focuses on protecting, restoring and monitoring of natural forests in Madagascar.
+The cooperation with these partners started in 2012 with the project Manondroala which focuses on protecting, restoring and monitoring of natural forests in Madagascar.
 The remaining forests of Madagascar serve as the last refuge for numerous species and represent important natural resources for the local communities.
 Forests are priceless for the preservation of biodiversity, local livelihoods and clean water supplies.
 The Manondroala project is collecting new information on the state of forests and has trained local groups in forest mapping and monitoring.
-Based on extensive fieldwork and high-resolution satellite images, the project has produced detailed maps of the state of Madagascan humid forests.
+Based on extensive fieldwork and high-resolution satellite images, the project has produced detailed maps of the state of humid forests in Madagascar.
 Besides forest mapping, the project supports forest restoration with the aim of linking fragmented forest patches and in this way enlarging the habitats of endangered species depending on the forest.

 Since 2015, a new element in the cooperation of Association Mitsinjo and FANC has been the protection of Torotorofotsy wetland, a valuable Ramsar Convention site; a wetland of international importance.
 Torotorofotsy wetland is a habitat for numerous endangered species.
 It plays an important role in climate change adaptation, maintaining hydrological processes, and local food security for the local people.
 Also, preserving the Torotorofotsy wetland helps preventing erosion and conserving biodiversity.
 The main threat to the wetland area is rice cultivation.
 The Torotorofotsy project supports local communities in developing sustainable livelihoods with e.g. diversification of farming practices and production of natural handicrafts.